 Second C Section Delivery Day

-On February 21, 2022 I walked into my routine NST (non stress test) and OBGYN appointment.
-And ultimately got admitted to the army hospital’s labor and delivery unit due to baby having heart decelerations.
+On February 21, 2022, I came in for my routine NST (nonstress test) and OBGYN appointment.
+And unexpectedly got admitted to the army hospital’s labor and delivery unit due to my baby having heart decelerations.

-Since I wasn’t at least 36 weeks pregnant, they had to transfer me to a different hospital that was better equipped with a maternal fetal specialist and NICU.
+Since I wasn’t at least 36 weeks pregnant, they had to transfer me to a different hospital better equipped with a maternal fetal specialist and NICU for the new baby.

 So they transferred me via ambulance (my first time being in one) and got admitted there from the 21st to the day I got discharged on the 26th.

-After speaking with the maternal fetal specialist on the 23rd, she decided that a c section was the best option for us because there was very little blood flow (nutrients) going to baby.
-And she was under 1 percentile in growth so she was considered severe IUGR.
+After speaking with the maternal fetal specialist on the 23rd, she decided that a cesarean delivery was medically necessary for us because there was very little blood flow (nutrients) going to baby.
+And she was under 1 percentile in growth so she was considered severely IUGR (intrauterine growth restriction).